ThinkingBeyond/BeyondAI-2025/Caleb Arodu and Idaraobong Jumbo/README.md

 | **Decision Tree** | 0.744      | 0.017        | 0.369 | 0.720          | 0.018   | 0.369      |
 | **Random Forest** | 0.922      | 0.068        | 0.831 | 0.920          | 0.056   | 0.841      |

+- The imbalanced dataset had the best precision across all classifiers due to the model's overwhelming bias toward the Majority Class.
+- It was also observed that Random Forest had the best precision across all strategies.

 ### Recall Across All Strategies
 | Classifier        | Imbalanced | Undersampled | SMOTE | Cost-Weighting | US + CW | SMOTE + CW |
 | ----------------- | ---------- | ------------ | ----- | -------------- | ------- | ---------- |